Copyright © 2007-2010 DogStar Kennel

 HOW EXPENSIVE IS THIS HOBBY?

-You own one dog and buy a recreational harness - $15-$20, not bad.
+You own one dog and you buy it a recreational harness ~ $15-$20, not bad.
 You can have a lot of fun with one dog and one harness.
-Then you get, say, a scooter from a garage sale-$10-$15.
+Then you get, say, a scooter from a garage sale ~ $10-$15.
 Lots of fun.
-Now you want another dog-$5-$500.
+Now you want another dog ~ $5-$500.
 More food, more vet bills, MORE FUN!!
-Again, a recreational harness for the new dog $15-$20.
+Again, a recreational harness for the new dog ~ $15-$20.

 Dogsledding equipment seems to accumulate.
 Deron and I now own (that's today, and it could change tomorrow) seven sleds, five rigs, a sacco cart, several dog shaft converted child's wagons, a pony cart, three scooters set up for dogs to pull, an adult size tricycle great for training and conditioning lead dogs, several of the following, dog backpacks, dog bags, sled bags, etc. etc.

-Then there's the winter gear for the musher-clothes, hats, boots, socks, sock liners, gloves, glove liners, mittens, over mittens, long underwear, etc. And then racing gear-headlamps, compass, small saws, snowhooks, heavy duty dog bags for mid-distance races, more dogs, more food, more vet bills!!
-Then you start looking for land of your own- no less than 40 acres will do of course.
+Then there's all the winter gear for the musher ~ clothes, hats, boots, socks, sock liners, gloves, glove liners, mittens, over mittens, long underwear, etc. And then all that KOOOOL racing gear ~ headlamps, compass, small saws, snowhooks, heavy duty dog bags for mid-distance races, more dogs, more food, more vet bills!!
+Then you start looking for land of your own ~ no less than 40 acres will do of course.
 This is followed by building a home, kennels, and getting more dogs.

 Somewhere along the line you ordered subscriptions to Mushing, Dog Fancy, Team & Trail, and Dog World Magaines.
 You've bought books on your breed and on the sport.

-Some will notice (some won't notice, but still have) a change in your lifestyle.
+Some will notice (some won't notice, but still have it all) a change in your lifestyle.
 You're now wearing clothes with dogs, dog team, wolves and dog club names and logos printed on them.
 You ask for things like Steger Mukluks for Christmas and tie out chains for your birthday!
-You find yourself talking about ( and thinking about) dog food, dog care, dog breeding, dog sleds, dog rigs, even dog poop more and more as cold weather approaches.
+You find yourself talking about (and thinking about) dog food, dog care, dog breeding, dog sleds, dog rigs, even dog poop more and more as cold weather approaches.

 People are starting to recognize you in stores and other places as "the dog lady" or "the guy with the dogs" .
 Now you're getting it.
 Yes, you can have fun with one dog and a harness, but once you've trained and driven you own three dog team, YOU'RE HOOKED!!!